Do Not Write As You Speak

 Your individuality affects the choices you make as a speaker and as a writer, as well as your needs as a reader.
 Most people most of the time lack awareness of the extent of these idiosyncratic influences.
 Still, they limit a writer's effectiveness in ways that a self-aware expert wordsmith can address.

 When we speak, we reflect our individual cognitive (thinking and learning) tendency or style.
-The four basic cognitive styles:
+Four basic cognitive styles:

-Consequently, when you write as you speak, you could have only a 25% chance of communicating in sync with any given reader’s cognition.
+Consequently, when you write as you speak, you could have only a 25% chance of communicating in sync with any given reader’s cognitive style.
 Writing as you speak might not serve best your readers who do not share your cognitive style — possibly a large portion of them.

 Not only does every person tend to one of these four basic cognitive styles, but each of us also has other tendencies for processing information.
 For example, the Myers-Briggs Type Indicator (MBTI) test indicates 16 different personality types.
 Even if you know your own MBTI type, do you also know how to accommodate all sixteen types at once?